Jump to content

 I still have wildly varaiable results with the XF 150-600 and C mode AF when shooting birds, sometimes it's better to have subject detection (bird) off, sometimes on.
 It's very frustrating out in the field and has lost me several lifetime opportunities.

-I like to 40MP sensor and the results when it works well, but I contemplate selling the X-T5 and purchasing an X-H2S in it's place.
+I like the 40MP sensor and the results when it works well, but I contemplate selling the X-T5 and purchasing an X-H2S in it's place.
 That seems more economically sensible than a wholesale switch to another brand for bird photography.

 Additionally, the recently publicised tech documents from Fuji about the AF and settings for various subjects and lens types seems to have made my X-T5 and XF 150-600mm slightly to moderately worse for bird photography.